Incident Data: CH-47D Extortion 17 Shootdown Analysis

 The Concealment Phase

-For most of its approach, Extortion 17 was acoustically hidden from the Tangi Valley.
+For most of its approach, Extortion 17 was acoustically masked from the Tangi Valley.

 Flying east behind the Tangi Dara ridgeline — rising to 2300 metres AMSL — the aircraft’s rotor and engine noise was directed away from the valley floor.
-An observer at Do Ab, at the river confluence two kilometres inside the valley mouth, would likely have struggled to know a Chinook was operating nearby.
+To an observer at Do Ab, at the river confluence two kilometres inside the valley mouth, the sound would have been muffled and diffuse.
+They would probably have known a Chinook was operating nearby but would have struggled to locate it.

 The Reveal